yuanzhoucq/lan-neighbors/README.md

     npm run build

-Now you will be able run the app and view the results on: http://localhost:5000.
+Now you will be able to run the app and view the results on: http://localhost:5000.

     cd flask && python3 app.py